 But never blew the bugle horn.”

-Admitedly King Arthur is usually associated with south western England and throughout the country there are many Arthurian legends of a similar nature to the Sewingshields story.
-Many historians do however agree, that if such a figure as King Arthur ever existed, he seems most likely to have lived in the vicinity of Hadrian’s Wall, probably in the region of Carlisle, in Cumbria.
+Admitedly, King Arthur is most often associated with south western England but throughout the country there are many Arthurian legends of a similar nature to the Sewingshields story.
+If such a figure as King Arthur ever existed, then the vicinity of Hadrian’s Wall was very possibly his homeland.